*Updated in January 2023*

 Even for Microsoft-centric organizations where Azure is assumed to be a clear choice, there are specific drawbacks that steer companies away.
 The most common complaints involve Azure’s poor track record in security, integration issues with non-Microsoft-centric organizations, poor customer service, and outdated documentation.

 Verified reviews on TrustRadius provide more context into these issues, specifically highlighting how Azure customer support tickets take weeks to resolve, leaving customers scrambling to troubleshoot problems themselves.
 There is a similar trend with billing, phone, and technical support.
-They also point out how Azure’s technical documentation is outdated, and its mapping capabilities are lacking.
-Ultimately, if your IT department lacks Azure technical expertise, expect to see delays in resolving tickets or fixing issues.
+They also highlight how Azure’s technical documentation is outdated and lacks mapping capabilities.
+If your IT department lacks Azure technical expertise, expect delays in resolving tickets or fixing issues.

 If your main concern with moving to the cloud is security, then you may want to think twice before choosing Azure as your cloud provider.
 Just in the last few years, Microsoft was subjected to dozens of critical attacks – a Brazilian hacking group claims to have breached Microsoft stealing troves of code, there was a bug in Azure Container Instances (ACI) that could have leaked data, a vulnerability in Azure Cosmos DB enabled attackers to read, change, and delete users’ databases, and Azure users were given full access to other users’ accounts following a flaw in its Automation Service.